SteamedGit/huffman/README.md

 ## Performance
 The code was mainly tested on files from the [Cantebury Corpus](https://corpus.canterbury.ac.nz/descriptions/), specifically the original 1997 version and the Large Corpus.

-The bible provided in the Large Corpus is compressed in around 9 seconds from 3 953KB to 2 167KB and decompressed in around 15 seconds.
+The bible provided in the Large Corpus is compressed from 3 953KB to 2 167KB.(On my machine compression takes 9 seconds, and decompression 15 seconds)
-Smaller files like Alice in Wonderland are compressed in around 0.1 seconds from 149KB to 83KB and decompressed in around 0.3 seconds.
+Alice in Wonderland is compressed from from 149KB to 83KB.(On my machine compression takes 0.1 seconds, and decompression 0.3 seconds)

+## Other considerations
+Due to different newline endings on Linux(\n) and Windows(\r\n) decompressed files may be a different size to the original despite their content being identical.

 ### Example Usage